lebe-dev/config-factory/README.md

 ## Profiles

-Profile - plain text file with defined variables.
+Profile - plain text file with variables.
 It should be placed inside `profiles/` directory with `*.conf` extension.

 Example: